Toto Wolff medal 5045 44 days ago (Last edited by

 I would argue that a similar approach should be implemented in boosted leagues as well.

-Moreover, it is a matter of fact that there are many inactive leagues in the game (including some new IGP leagues).
+Another critical issue is that there are many inactive leagues in the game (including many new IGP leagues).

 Such leagues are either full of inactive players or they have a few active managers (sometimes even only one) that are dominating the league in order to boost their statistics and subsequently their ego.